Last Updated 19/04/2020

 Depending on the climate where you live, it could be well above 30 degrees Celsius for long periods of time which is too hot for brewing cider.
 I’ve encountered this problem all the time being in Australia.
 I’ve made some pretty funky smelling brews in summer.
 Don’t let this weak excuse stop you from having a go at brewing delicious cider.
 You just need some water cooling.

 Put your fermentation vessel into a tub of water as depicted in the photo above.
 You want the tub to be high enough to cover most of the fermentation vessel and wide enough so there’s sufficient surface area for evaporation to take place to keep the water cool.
 Let it brew in the coolest room in your house.
 Top it up with water as the level drops.
-If it’s really hot you will need to chuck a few ice cubes into the water every day.
+Add some ice into the water during the hottest part of the day.

 How Much Can I Expect It To Cost?

-Startup costs are zero provided you have a teaspoon, funnel and empty 3 litre bottle.
-Production costs are about a dollar a litre.
+Startup costs are zero provided you have a teaspoon, funnel and empty 3 liter bottle.
+Production costs are about a dollar a liter.
 That’s the price of cheap apple juice from a supermarket.
-Assuming you stole the yeast and sugar from your wife or mum then it’s a dollar a litre.
-If you needed to buy the sugar and yeast, then it’s still about a dollar a litre.
+Assuming you stole the yeast and sugar from your wife or mum then it’s a dollar a liter.
+If you needed to buy the sugar and yeast, then it’s still about a dollar a liter.
 The small doses of sugar and yeast are not significant costs.
-Let’s say $1.20 per litre to be conservative.
-To compare, a typical carton of beer worth $50 for 24 x 330ml bottles is 7.92 litres or $6.31 per litre.
-So brewing your own apple cider offers you around about an 80% saving over commercial beer.
+Let’s say $1.10 per liter to allow for a few teaspoons of yeast and sugar.
+To compare, a typical carton of beer worth $50 for 24 x 330ml bottles is 7.92 liters or $6.31 per liter.
+So brewing your own apple cider offers you around about an 82% saving over commercial beer.
 Most of that is tax.
-Commercial apple cider is usually even more expensive than beer so you’re saving even more.

 How Much Alcohol